How to Write an Integration Specification Document [Template Included]

 For example, in an integration between a CRM system and an e-commerce platform, the customer’s email address might be stored in a field called "customer_email" in the CRM and "email_ address" in the e-commerce platform.
 Field mapping would establish that "customer_ email" in the CRM should map to "email_ address" in the e-commerce platform so when data is transferred, it’s correctly understood by both systems.

-Why outlining data flows and field mappings for each is important: Clearly defined data flows make sure everyone knows how the different systems will talk to each other.
+Why outlining data flows and field mappings for each is important: From our experience, clearly defined data flows make sure everyone knows how the different systems will talk to each other.
 By clearly laying out the key data flows, you're helping everyone—whether they're tech-savvy or not—understand what data is being shared, when it's happening, and in which direction it's moving.
 This kind of clarity is essential to avoid any mix-ups about how the integration is supposed to work.

 Incorrect data mapping can lead to data loss or errors, so it’s important to get this right.
 Field mapping is like the translation guide between two systems.
 Each system might have its own way of naming or structuring data, so field mapping makes sure that the data from one system is correctly understood by the other.